anqxyr/pyscp/README.md

     p.edit(
         source='= This is centered **text** that uses Wikidot markup.', title="you can skip the title if you don't want changing it",
-        #you can leave out the comment to, but that'd be rude
+        #you can leave out the comment too, but that'd be rude
         comment='testing automated editing'
     )
     print(p.text)   # see if it worked